MassTransit/Sample-Quartz/README.md

 # Sample MassTransit Quartz Scheduler

-This sample contains three examples:
+This sample contains two projects:

 1. Net461 using TopShelf
-2. NetCore Win Svc (for still deploying on a Windows Server)
-3. NetCore (linux, windows, mac...)
+2. NetCore (linux, windows, mac...), it uses [System.ServiceProcess.ServiceController](https://www.nuget.org/packages/System.ServiceProcess.ServiceController) which allows the process to be installed on windows as a service (using sc.exe)

 The persistence mechanism used in this example is SQLServer, however Quartz.net supports [all of these](https://github.com/quartznet/quartznet/tree/master/database/tables).